J. Michael Brewer, CCO, MDP

 Regarding Open Records Requests

 One of the key functions of the Office of County Clerk is to also receive requests for records under the Open Records laws of the State of Georgia.
 Requestors may make request of such records from the Office of the Clerk during regular business hours of the County.
-The requests may be made in person, by mail or by telephone.
+The requests may be made in person, by US mail, or by telephone.
 If made by mail, it is recommended that this be sent via certified mail to ensure delivery and proper receipt.
 Butts County will not be responsible for Open Record Requests that we do not receive.
 For more information on how to request a public record, please click here.

 The Open Records Act only requires the provision of records which actually exist and are on hand.
 Requests for records or documents in a particular format, layout or containing only specific criteria which that County has not actually created and has no reason to create for County purposes are not covered under the Act.

 Please note that requests for Open Records from the following agencies must be made through these agencies; the Office of County Clerk only covers those departments that are under the direct control of the Board of Commissioners.
 Requests for records within agencies that we do not have jurisdiction over will be returned.
 For records pertaining to the following offices or agencies, please contact them directly.

 - Library Board of Directors

 - Sheriff’s Office (Including Animal Control & Code Enforcement)

 Mail completed forms to 625 W. Third Street, Suite 4, Jackson, GA 30233

 The County Commissioner’s Office does not handle product, vendor or sales solicitation information of any kind.
 Please contact the Finance Department for more information on becoming a vendor or purchasing with Butts County.